LiuLab-CSRC/Nepre/README.md

 #### Nepre-F
 Users can use the distance cutoff between 4 angstrom and 10 angstrom to calculate the potential energy (distance cutoff=6A is recommended).
 #### Nepre-R
-30,000 high-resolution protein are used to get statistical result of radius and fitted by the gaussian distribution function.
-Then Nepre will calculate the potential energy according to the gaussian mean data of radius of each kind of amino acid.
+High-resolution protein structures are used to get statistical result of radius distributions and fitted by gaussian function.
+Then Nepre will calculate the potential energy according to the mean value of radius of each amino acid type.

 #### Installation
 The Nepre is implemented with Python 2.7, and the installation is straightforward.
 It can be downloaded and executed if numpy modules are installed in the python environment.